-John McCain was at the center of politics in 2008, when he ran as the Republican presidential candidate against Obama.
+John McCain was at the center of politics in 2008 when he ran as the Republican presidential candidate against Obama.
 And with Trump’s many controversial policies, the spotlight comes back to McCain’s opposition from time to time.
-Since July, however, reporters have been focusing on McCain for a different reason: his cancer diagnosis.
+Since July 2018, however, reporters focused on McCain for a different reason: his cancer diagnosis.

-1. McCain has glioblastoma, a very rare cancer
+1. McCain had glioblastoma, a very rare cancer

 While other cancers will spread, glioblastoma doesn’t.
 It instead stays in the brain and deteriorates it, which can cause personality changes, seizures, and diminished mental capacity.
 Shockingly enough, this type of cancer is also on the rise and is more common in men over age 50.